 One other point: definitely use the “I’m going to hire counsel if we can’t resolve this” arrow in your quiver towards the end of the negotiations.

 If you don’t hire a lawyer, there is a really good chance you are going to get burned and cause irreparable harm to your case.
 But for some, again particularly in smaller cases, it is a chance that you may want to take.
-If that is the spot you believe you are in, I hope this helps you.
+If that is the spot you believe you are in, I hope this information helps you.